Why Workforce Plans Break Down: What Executive Decision-Makers Actually Need

 Then there is financial clarity.
 Executives think in the language of cost, risk, and outcomes.
 They want to know how staffing recommendations translate into real financial impact.
 Mark noted that planning starts landing with leaders when it connects overtime exposure, service risk, and productivity gaps directly to the numbers they manage every day.

-And finally, they look for consistency across the organization.
+Finally, they look for consistency across the organization.
 If forecasting uses one definition while scheduling uses another, or if reporting reflects numbers that do not match the model, credibility erodes quickly.
 As Mark said, “Alignment does not come from meetings.
 It comes from using the same assumptions at every stage.”
 Leaders trust the plan only when they see that everyone is working from the same playbook.

 When these expectations are not met, even strong models struggle to gain support.
 When they are met, planning becomes a strategic input instead of an operational update.